A co-operative art school?

 How to get involved

 Come along or get in touch if you’d like to get involved and help develop a model for a co-operative art school.
 This is a participatory, inclusive and collaborative research project.
-There are different ways of getting involved, you can fill out the survey, come along to a workshop, submit work for the zine and come along to the meeting at the end of this process.
+There are different ways of getting involved, you can fill out the survey, submit work for the zine and come along to the meeting at the end of this process.
 If you want to have a chat please get in touch.

 - SURVEY on co-operative art education, please follow the link to complete the survey